 The COPE team is coordinating and implementing a multi-faceted action plan to mitigate the impact of COVID-19 in both Gallup, New Mexico where our office is based as well as the surrounding tribal lands.

 COPE facilitated the delivery of essential supplies on Navajo Nation, including hard-hit regions of Kayenta, Chilchinbito, Nazlini and Dennehotso Chapters (pictured).
 COPE staff are conducting screenings, conducting referrals, and servicing the unsheltered in Gallup to limit COVID-19.
-COPE delivered hand santizer and masks to local stores, nursing homes, and schools, and worked with Navajo Incident Command to develop a Contact Tracing app.
+COPE delivered hand sanitizer and masks to local stores, nursing homes, and schools, and worked with Navajo Incident Command to develop a Contact Tracing app.

 COPE is working in the following areas: